 - Graduate School

-- University of California-Sfran (2010), Medical Anthropology
+- Uni of California-Sfrancisco (2010), Medical Anthropology

-- Spanish-speaking (im)migrant populations
+- Spanish-speaking and other underserved populations

 - Patient-Centered Measure Development and Spanish Validation Exemplar.

 - Higashi RT, Juengst SB, Health Lit Res Pract 2019 Oct 3 4 e243-e249

 - Jain S, Higashi RT, Bonnema R, Albin J, Clin Teach 2022 Sep e13521

 - Anal cancer screening among women with HIV: provider experiences and system-level challenges.

 - Higashi RT, Rodriguez SA, Betts AC, Tiro JA, Luque AE, Rivera R, Barnes A, AIDS Care 2021 Feb 1-7